MapsPeople/docs/src/content/map/map-styling/display-settings-practice.md

 The JSON string that you apply in this case can be built using the [Google Maps Styling Wizard](https://mapstyle.withgoogle.com/).
 Read more about styling the Google Map in the [Google Maps Android SDK Docs](https://developers.google.com/maps/documentation/android-sdk/styling).

-## Style the Map using Mapbox Styling
+## Style the Map using Mapbox Styling with Kotlin

 > Further documentation on the Mapbox styling can be found here: [https://docs.mapbox.com/android/maps/guides/styles/set-a-style/](https://docs.mapbox.com/android/maps/guides/styles/set-a-style/)